AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-magento-admin-url-on-cloud.md

 ---
+description: By default, the [Commerce Admin](http://docs.magento.com/m2/ee/user_guide/stores/admin.html) URL is set to *<domain\_name>/admin*.
+This article shows how to change the URL.
+labels: ADMIN_URL,Magento Commerce Cloud,Staging,URL,how to,magento_admin,production,Adobe Commerce,cloud infrastructure
 title: Change Admin URL on Adobe Commerce on cloud infrastructure
-labels: ADMIN_URL,Magento Commerce Cloud,Staging,URL,how to,magento_admin,production,Adobe Commerce,cloud infrastructure
 ---

+# Change Admin URL on Adobe Commerce on cloud infrastructure

 By default, the [Commerce Admin](http://docs.magento.com/m2/ee/user_guide/stores/admin.html) URL is set to *<domain\_name>/admin*.
 This article shows how to change the URL.